Follow this link for pdf file of High St maps

-Back at the north end, it was not until 1895 that the narrow passage cutting past the side of the Mason’s Arms from College St to Regent St was widened to become a proper extension of Alfred St. At the same time ‘The Lifeboat‘ Temperance Hotel was built.
+Back at the north end, it was not until 1895 that the narrow passage cutting past the side of the Mason’s Arms from College St to Regent St was widened to become a proper northward extension of Alfred St. At the same time ‘The Lifeboat‘ Temperance Hotel was built.
 (The whole street was renamed to High St. in around 1911)

-Hausers Hardware store was one of the well known businesses that opened up in final northern section of the street, with a sign of a large golden key suspended outside.
+Hausers Hardware store was one of the well known businesses that opened up in the final northern section of the street, with a sign of a large golden key suspended outside.
 The building remains, as does the name on the entrance tiling.
 Later Hausers expanded into ‘The Arcade’ opposite, which was built behind The Lifeboat Restaurant in 1906 and went through to Victoria St. See comments section below for information from Des Parsons about the Hauser family history (5/1/2020).

 Advertisements from Mate’s Guide 1903